 Total: +123.23 Units

 A lot of people asked me what is the best sport to bet and my answer is always the same – baseball.
 At least for me.
 Bookmakers are very smart and they know how to attract bettors with all kinds of promotions and other bonuses and they also know very well psychology of bettors and gamblers.
 They know how to attract them and a lot of people will fall into this trap.
 They will bet on sports, that they like to watch, not to invest.
 Of course, NFL is great to watch, but from an investing point I think, that there is no sport that is close to MLB and betting on it, when it comes to sample size of data, statistics and information.

 Keep reading and I will explain, why baseball is the best sport to bet for me, what is my baseball betting strategy and how I bet on baseball.

 Why I bet baseball and what MLB betting system I use?

 The most popular sport in the USA is the NFL.
 There are 32 teams, that play 256 games in one season.
 The regular season starts in September and ends at the start of January.

-Let’s take a look how much money can make one very good sports bettor in one regular NFL season if he plays every single game (1 game = 1 bet, spread for example).
-Let’s take an example, that he is very good and he will reach yield of 10% (some people call it ROI).
+Let’s take a look at how much money can make one very good sports bettor in one regular NFL season if he plays every single game (1 game = 1 bet, spread for example).
+Let’s take an example, that he is very good and he will reach a yield of 10% (some people call it ROI).